 If Jesus answered "yes" to the question regarding Roman taxes the Pharisees' disciples would be there to hear it as witnesses.
 The answer would be used to accuse him of being a traitor to the Jews and refute the idea he was their true King (Matthew 21:5, 27:11, John 18:37, etc.).
 If he answered "no" the Herodians would be witnesses to accuse him of treason against the Emperor.
 Christ, however, knowing their hearts, uses a simple coin to justify paying taxes without incriminating himself.

 They brought him a denarius (a common Roman coin), and he asked them, "Whose portrait is this?
 And whose inscription?"
 "Caesar's," they replied.
-Then he said to them, "Give to Caesar what is Caesar's (e.g. pay your taxes to him), and to God what is God's (Matthew 22:19 - 21, NIV)
+Then he said to them, "Give to Caesar what is Caesar's (e.g. taxes), and to God what is God's (Matthew 22:19 - 21, NIV).

 What did Paul teach?

 Everyone must submit himself to the governing authorities (the Roman Empire at the time), for there is no authority except that which God has established . . .
 Therefore, it is necessary to submit to the authorities, not only because of possible punishment but also because of conscience.
-THIS IS ALSO WHY YOU PAY TAXES, for the authorities are God's servants, who give their full time to governing (Romans 13:1, 5 - 6, NIV).
+This is why you PAY TAXES. . .
+(Romans 13:1, 5 - 6, NIV).

 God has and will continue to allow humans to rule over other humans.
 Paul clearly teaches that Christians, who are separate spiritually from the world (see John 15:19, 17:14 - 16), nevertheless live in it and benefit from its governments.
 It is therefore reasonable that they (and anyone else) should remit taxes to support the institutions that provide services they use.

 Christians are not bound by God to obey any government demand or law that requires them to sin against him (e.g. like Nebuchadnezzar demanding Daniel's friends commit idolatry - Daniel 3).
-Taxes, however, though disliked and sometimes used dishonestly, are not against his will and should be paid.
+Taxes, however, though disliked and sometimes used dishonestly, are not against his will and you should pay them.
 Believers can take comfort in knowing that Jesus will soon return to establish God's righteous and fair rule over the earth.